simondlevy/RoboFirmwareToolkit/README.md

 RFT grew out my experience developing a simple [toolkit](https://github.com/simondlevy/Hackflight) for flight-control firmware of multi-rotor vehicles.
 At some point I realized that most of this code would work just as well with other kinds of robotic vehicles.
-The object-oriented approach of C++ made it straightforward to support other robot types through sub-classing.
+The object-oriented approach of C++ made it straightforward to support other robot types through sub-classing:

 * The <a href="https://github.com/simondlevy/RoboFirmwareToolkit/blob/master/src/board.hpp">Board</a>
 class specifies an abstract (pure virtual) <tt>getTime()</tt> method that you must